The Devil's Own: British Royal family controversy

 The film was involved in adverse publicity when, two months before her death, Diana, Princess of Wales took 15-year-old Prince William, and 12-year-old Prince Harry, to see the movie.
 The movie was restricted to movie-goers aged 15 or older, and the Princess persuaded the cinema to let Prince Harry stay despite him being three years underage.
 She was criticized for flouting the law, for using her influence to persuade the cinema's employees to flout the law, and because of the movie's subject matter (which was said to glamorize the IRA – highly sensitive given that her sons' great-uncle Earl Mountbatten was assassinated by the IRA).
 She later apologized, saying she had been unaware of the film's content.

 Novelization

-A paperback novel of the film, written by Christopher Newman, was published by Dell Publishing, and released in 1998.
+A paperback novel of the film, written by Christopher Newman; it was published by Dell Publishing and released in 1998.